Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Applications: Least squares and Lasso regression

 \begin{corollary} Suppose that the Lasso solution $\w^*$ is $s$-sparse.
-Then, using a LESS embedding of size $n\geq \tilde O(\kappa^2s/\epsilon^2)$, we can obtain a $(1+\epsilon)$-approximation of $\w^*$ in time $O(\nnz(\A)\log N + nd^2)$. \end{corollary} Finally, we note that similar results for approximately solving Lasso and other constrained least squares problems can be obtained for SRHT embeddings, also given by \cite{pilanci2015randomized}.
-However, there are two key differences: (1) the bounds obtained for SRHT are weaker than the ones achieved for LESS or sub-gaussian embeddings (e.g., in addition to the Gaussian width, they also scale with other problem-dependent quantities such as the Rademacher width, see \cite[Theorem~2]{pilanci2015randomized}); and (2) the cost of implementing the SRHT is $O(Nd\log N)$, i.e., independent of the sparsity of the data matrix $\A$.
-This is higher than the cost of LESS when $\nnz(\A)\ll Nd$.
+Then, using a LESS embedding of size $n\geq \tilde O(\kappa^2s/\epsilon^2)$, we can obtain a $(1+\epsilon)$-approximation of $\w^*$ in time $O(\nnz(\A)\log N + nd^2)$. \end{corollary} Finally, we note that similar results for approximately solving Lasso and other constrained least squares problems can be obtained for SRHT sketches.
+However, there are two key differences: (1) the bounds obtained for SRHT are weaker than the ones achieved for LESS or sub-gaussian sketches, e.g., in addition to the Gaussian width, they also scale with other problem-dependent quantities such as the Rademacher width \cite[see Theorem~2 of][]{pilanci2015randomized}; and (2) the cost of SRHT is $O(Nd\log N)$, which is higher than the cost of LESS when $\nnz(\A)\ll Nd$.